kingsor/mdwiki/NextSteps-Neetpiq.md

 ## Coworking
 * [Il coworking di Open](http://www.openmilano.com/it/coworking/) - Coworking Agile: La soluzione flessibile ed economica per i professionisti che scelgono la condivisione informale nello spazio cultural – feeling del Bookstore e la possibilità di accedere all’area Business con sconti dedicati.
 Costo: 39 euro/mese - annuale 390 euro.

+## Startup Europe
+* [EU-Startups](http://www.eu-startups.com/) - it is one of the leading startup blogs in Europe and was founded in October of 2010.
+We write about internet and tech startups out of Europe and provide our readers with data-driven analysis, interviews and startup-related news.
+In addition to our focus on young technology companies, we also publish other kinds of news out of the tech-space that has a commercial or cultural impact on startups in Europe.

 ## Toptal
 [Toptal](https://www.toptal.com/) is a global network of elite software engineers, designers, and finance experts.
 Toptal works with clients to understand their project/team needs and custom-match them with pre-screened designers, developers, and finance experts who join their teams on a full-time, part-time, or hourly basis.